LiaScript/docs/README.md

 3. and Playback functions

                                --{{1}}--
-All of these elements can be used inline and on block-level.
+All of these elements can be used inline and as block-level elements.
 Every effect is defined by two braces:

                                  {{1}}